Brookton to Corrigin railway

 The planning and opening were significant events in the districts affected.

+History

+The Brookton-Kunjinn Railway Act 1911, an act by the Parliament of Western Australia assented to on 16 February 1911, authorised the construction of the railway line from Brookton to Kunjinn.

 When the line was opened in 1915, it was 55 miles 75 chains in length.
 It was constructed by the Public Works Department (Western Australia).

 It connected the Great Southern Railway route with the Merredin to Narrogin railway line, providing railway access for farmers in the region.
+The Brookton-Dale River Railway Act 1923, assented to on 22 December 1923, authorised the construction of the railway line west from Brookton to the Dale River.
+It was planned to extend this line to Armadale but the line was never constructed.
+The Brookton to Dale River section of the line was however surveyed.

 The stopping places on the line in 1915 between the two main towns were: